-Actually, I just forgot how easy it was to make pancakes and you can make a healthier version too.
+Actually, I just forgot how easy it was to make pancakes and you can make a healthier version of them too.
 And it doesn’t have to be a pancake day to eat them!
 I created my own recipe – a healthier version of what we used to eat as children.
-The main change is replacing white flour with wholemeal flour and using agave nectar instead of sugar.
+The main change was replacing white flour with wholemeal flour and using agave nectar instead of sugar.

 Can pancakes really be healthy though?
 I think they are as healthy as the filling or sauce you put on them.
 However, using a wholemeal flour is still much better than using a white one as it gives you much more fibre and vitamins.

 - 3 large free range eggs (organic if you can)